 - For the safety of your children, we ask that you do not drive through the Staff Carpark at any time (including dropping off children for Before and After School Care or extra-curricular activities such as music lessons).
 Cars should be parked in Kincumber Street if you wish to exit your vehicle to drop off or pick up children from the school grounds.
 If you wish to use the Disabled Parking Bay outside the front entrance, please contact the school and we will ensure the gates are open - You may wish to use the drive-through pick up service underneath Holy Spirit Church to collect your children in the afternoon.
 Please do not line up in Kincumber Street if there is a queue as this creates a dangerous situation where cars are forced to overtake and causes congestion for our neighbours.
-It is advised that you park in front of the High School or further down Kincumber Street until the line is clear if you cannot enter Patrick Croke Close.
-Drive-through pickup is available from 3:20pm until 3:35pm - Park legally at all times.
+It is advised that you park in front of the High School or further down Kincumber Street until the line is clear if you cannot enter Father Patrick Croke Circle.
+Drive-through pickup is available from 3:20pm until 3:35pm - All new families are provided with a yellow laminated sign with their Family name and child's name listed.
+This is displayed on the dashboard of their car when using drive thru to make it a smoother pick up for staff and parents.
+New families to HCK will be issued their drive thru sign in Week 1, 2025. - Park legally at all times.
 Please be aware of the No Parking conditions outside Kincumber High School before 3:00pm - For morning drop-off, there is a Kiss and Drop section in Fr.
 Patrick Croke Circle.
 Drivers are asked not to get out of the car and children should exit via the left-hand side of the vehicle.
-If you need to exit your vehicle or children need to exit from the right-side it is best to park in a legal zone in Kincumber Street where this can be done safely - Please use paths provided to enter and exit School grounds - Children riding bikes to school should be age appropriate and must wear helmets.
+If you need to exit your vehicle or children need to exit from the right-side it is best to park in a legal zone in Kincumber Street where this can be done safely - Please use paths provided to enter and exit School grounds, including the pathway marked in yellow in the top car park - Children riding bikes to school should be age appropriate and must wear helmets.